-As we continue to find ourselves in a pandemic situation, I urge each of you to take every precaution possible to protect yourselves, your classmates, your teachers, and the entirety of SPC staff.
-SPC has instructed all faculty to ensure students who may need to quarantine are accommodated and will be able to stay caught up with their coursework.
+As we continue to find ourselves in a pandemic situation, I urge each of you to take every precaution possible to protect yourselves from contributing to the spread of the virus.
+However, SPC has instructed all faculty to ensure students who may need to quarantine are accommodated and will be able to stay caught up with their coursework.
 In the event that you need to quarantine due to exposure or a positive COVID test, you must contact DeEtte Edens (information below) to receive accommodations.
-While synchronous virtual attendance is not currently an option, I will record class materials for students with documented quarantine from the Health & Wellness department and provide them.
+While synchronous virtual attendance is not an option, I will record class materials for students with documented quarantine from the Health & Wellness department and provide them to you.